 This course includes classroom applications of the following ideas: distinction between number and numeral structure in arithmetic; the use of set ideas in understanding the fundamental operations in arithmetic; and a modern approach to the solution of verbal problems, open sentences, number families, patterns in arithmetic, geometry, and informal proofs.
-(The admission requirement of at least a B in Precalculus does not apply and this course does not count towards the MA in Math Education.)
+(This course does not count towards the MA in Math Education.)

 MATH 609 Statistics for Classroom Teachers (3 Credits)

 This course is designed to develop an appreciation and general understanding of statistics.
 It offers an interpretation of fundamental statistical concepts as applied in the fields of education.
 A mathematics background (i.e., advanced mathematics courses) is not required.